 Click on this link to view a short demonstration of the motors presented in this book.Reviews

 Follow this link to read reviews of Marvelous Magnetic Machines.
 This link is disabled right now, as there are no reviews... yet.Photo Gallery

-Marvelous Magnetic Machines is still a work in progress.
-Consequently, I do not yet have any photo galleries prepared.
+Marvelous Magnetic Machines is in production.
+I do not yet have any photo galleries prepared.
 However, I just finished building a motor for my grandson, which is based on the the materials and techniques discussed in the book.
 You can click here to enjoy some photos of that machine..

 (initial - 06/30/2010)

 (Rev 8 - 04/26/2020